SALT 501 · Advanced · AI Tooling

 Source: marketplace.visualstudio.com — GitHub.copilot-chat

-About that 3-star rating: Copilot Chat ships frequently and the marketplace reviews swing with it.
+About that 3-star rating: Copilot Chat ships often and the marketplace reviews swing with it.
 Worth reading the recent reviews before committing to a paid plan.
 The free tier is enough to try it on a real Salt repo and decide.

 Prerequisites